Use the Live iPhone Camera Filters to Add Flair to Your Photos

 There are two ways to use native filters in iOS: with the live camera, which we’ll cover here, or after the the photo has been taken through the Photos app, which is for another article.
 Yes, live filters work for the iPad and iPod touch running iOS 7 as well, but our emphasis is going to be with the iPhone since that is what most people use for a point-and-shoot camera.

-Shooting Photos with Live Filters from iOS Camera App
+How to Shoot Photos with Live Filters from iOS Camera App

 Using live filters is quick and will add that chosen filter to every image taken with the Camera app while it’s set.